Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 ## Enabling actions

+Actions have an **enabled** state, meaning you can enable or disable them to suit different situations.

-Actions defined in the [Input Actions editor](ActionsEditor.md) are enabled by default and ready to use.
-For actions defined elsewhere, such as in your own code or in Action Assets, they begin in a disabled state, and you must enable them before they will respond to input.
-You can enable them individually, or as a group by enabling the Action Map which contains them.
+If you have an Action Asset assigned as [project-wide](./ProjectWideActions.md), the actions it contains are enabled by default and ready to use.

+For actions defined elsewhere, such as in an Action Asset not assigned as project-wide, or defined your own code, they begin in a disabled state, and you must enable them before they will respond to input.

+You can enable actions individually, or as a group by enabling the Action Map which contains them.

 ```CSharp
 // Enable a single action.